Stephane-Lpt/ai-agent-english-teacher/README.md

     - [x] LLM
     - [x] ASR
     - [x] TTS
-- [] Save the current state of conversation in database
+- [x] Save the current state of conversation in database
+- [] Benchmark the different models for asr, llm, tts
+- [] Give a good prompt to the tutor
 FRONT:
-- [] Make possible to read the user messages aloud
+- [x] Make possible to read the user messages aloud

+GENERAL:
+- [] Change the language of the tutor easily
+- [] Let the user choose his own context of conversation
+- [] Let the user choose the length of the english tutor responses
+- [] Let the user choose if he wants a real fluent conversation with an endpoint detection or being capacle to redo their audio

 ## Possible additional functionalities to consider
 - [] Rate the pronunciation performance of the speaker and help him by giving him the phonemes of the right pronunciation if any errors.
+- [] Have a lightweight avatar
-- [] RAG
+- [] RAG to rate the best responses

 ## Justification